templecloud/website/lessons/3d-basic-rendering/introduction-to-ray-tracing/adding-reflection-and-refraction.md

 ![Figure 1: using optical laws to compute reflection and refraction rays](/images/upload/introduction-to-ray-tracing/reflectionrefraction.gif)

-Figure 1: using optical laws to compute reflection and refraction rays

-So let's recap.
+Let's recap.
 How does the Whitted algorithm work?
 We shoot a primary ray from the eye and the closest intersection (if any) with objects in the scene.
 If the ray hits an object which is not a diffuse or opaque object, we must do extra computational work.
 To compute the resulting color at that point on, say, for example, the glass ball, you need to compute the reflection color and the refraction color and mix them.
 Remember, we do that in three steps.
 Compute the reflection color, compute the refraction color, and then apply the Fresnel equation.

 ![](/images/upload/introduction-to-ray-tracing/glassball.png)